samsrajyt/90DaysOfDevOps/2026/day-62/day-62-providers-resources.md

 - How does Terraform know to create the VPC before the subnet?
   It Creates a dependency graph and see that all the other resources need VPC first , hence VPC is created first.
 - What would happen if you tried to create the subnet before the VPC existed?
+  A subnet requires a vpc id for it be created and the request would be rejected.
 - Find all implicit dependencies in your config and list them aws_vpc.my-vpc.id aws_internet_gateway.gw.id